magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/cybersource-payment-from-admin-and-front-on-different-domains-not-processed.md

 labels: 2.3.0,Cybersource,Magento Commerce,known issues,patch,troubleshooting,payment,domain,Commerce Admin,store front,Adobe Commerce,cloud infrastructure,on-premises
 ---

-This article provides a patch for the known Adobe Commerce 2.3.0 limitation related to not having the ability to process Cybersource payments from both store front and the Commerce Admin, if they are on different domains.
+This article provides a patch for the known Adobe Commerce 2.3.0 limitation related to not having the ability to process Cybersource payments from both storefront and the Commerce Admin, if they are on different domains.

 >![info]
 >